SME GEMS · HIDDEN CHAMPIONS OF THE SME PLATFORM

 2021

-Underwater communication tie-ups added; technology base broadens beyond fluid control to include electronic navigation, communication and weapons systems — multi-domain capability building.
+Underwater communication tie-ups added; technology base broadens beyond fluid control to include electronic navigation, communication and weapons systems.

 -